TheAndras/Mario/README.md

-I created this little game for my JAVA course exam.
+I created this little game for my JAVA course exam a year ago.
 This game inspired by Super Mario and Cat Mario.

 The game contains a lot of trap and wild creatures, this makes the game difficult but It's possible to done after a few try